-THE Australian Paralympic Team will wear black armbands in Friday night’s Opening Ceremony for the Sochi Winter Games to remember their fallen mate, Matthew Robinson.
+The Australian Paralympic Team will wear black armbands in tonight’s (7 March) Opening Ceremony for the Sochi 2014 Paralympic Winter Games, to remember their fallen mate, Matthew Robinson.

 Robinson, a snowboarder on the national squad, died last month after suffering serious neck and spinal injuries in a race crash in Spain.
 His funeral will be held in Perth today.

-So instead, the Australian Team of nine athletes, two sighted guides, coaches, medical and administration staff will wear black armbands on their Opening Ceremony uniforms at Fisht Stadium in Sochi.
+So instead, the Australian Team of nine athletes and two sighted guides, as well as the coaching, medical and administration staff, will wear black armbands on their Opening Ceremony uniforms at Fisht Stadium.

-Higgins and the three snowboarders in Sochi sent messages to Robinson’s family to be read out at Matt’s funeral.
+Higgins and the three snowboarders in Sochi sent messages to Robinson’s family, to be read out at his funeral.

 By APC Media